All About Microsoft Teams

 In the case of a query-based eDiscovery hold, you must provide a query condition.
 It is also possible to select keywords and conditions such as date, subject, and sender.
 You can also create a hold without any conditions.
 Simply click Next and Submit, and your new hold will be created.
 It can take 24 hours for the hold to take effect.

-Create a Hold
+• Create a Search

 Once you have created the hold, you can create a new search by selecting the Searches tab.
 Name your search by following the prompts.
 You can choose the location in Exchange and SharePoint.
 Make sure that you search for the SharePoint team site and Group mailbox for the Team.
 There is also an option to add conditions such as keywords.
 Once you are done, click Save.